 In other words, those that haven’t opted in will see retargeting ads reminding them to opt-in and see ads that take them through the funnel content.
 The people who have opted in will also see ads walking them through the funnel, along with the emails they’re already receiving.

 Let’s face it — email open rates are at an all-time low.
 Having an ad that reinforces the email content could get a great response — maybe even better than the email.
 By stacking the communication pieces, you are creating more engagement and a higher probability that someone will take your desired action.
 This brings us to the next point.

 For the sake of your time, I’ll simply list various options that you can apply to your own situation.

-As I mentioned above, a simple reminder to take a desired action might be all the prospect needs to take that action.
+As I mentioned above, a simple reminder to take the desired action might be all the prospect needs to take that action.